Collinformatics/SEA-AD/README.md

 # Keyboard Shortcuts

-Esc: Close the current figure
+- Esc: Close the current figure

-E: End the script that is currently running
+- E: End the script that is currently running

+- R: Rerun the script

 # Selecting: Patients of Interest